Panasonic LX100 vs Fujifilm X70

 The Panasonic Lumix DMC-LX100 and the Fujifilm X70 are two digital cameras that were announced, respectively, in September 2014 and January 2016.
 Both the LX100 and the X70 are fixed lens compact cameras that are based on a Four Thirds (LX100) and an APS-C (X70) sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic LX100 vs Fujifilm X70

-The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 and the Fujifilm X70.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic LX100 and the Fujifilm X70 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is somewhat smaller (5 percent) than the Panasonic LX100.
 Moreover, the X70 is markedly lighter (13 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the X70 are weather-sealed.